How is Grab Holdings Limited's (NASDAQ: GRAB) stock expected to perform amid current market woes? - The Dwinnex

 Ratios:

-We take a closer look at GRAB’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of GRAB by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 5.10 and its Current Ratio is at 5.20.
 In the meantime, Its Debt-to-Equity ratio is 0.21 whereas as Long-Term Debt/Eq ratio is at 0.19.

 Upgrades & Downgrades